phaistos-networks/TANK/README.md

-Tank is a high performance distributed log, inspired in part by Kafka, and other similar services and technologies.
+Tank is [a very high performance distributed log](https://github.com/phaistos-networks/TANK/wiki/Why-Tank-and-Tank-vs-X), inspired in part by Kafka, and other similar services and technologies.

 You should begin by [reading about the core concepts](https://github.com/phaistos-networks/TANK/wiki/Core-Concepts) and the [client API](https://github.com/phaistos-networks/TANK/wiki/Client-API).